Skip to content

 Review

 The person who has been issued with the PIN may request it to be reviewed by a WHS inspector.
-The review must be requested within seven calendar days of the PIN being issued.
+The review must be requested within three calendar days of the PIN being issued.
 The PIN will then be suspended until the WHS inspector makes a decision.
 At the same time the employer should inform the HSR that the PIN has been referred to WHSQ for further investigation.

 A review of a PIN enquiry can be requested by contacting the Workplace Health and Safety Infoline on 1300 362 128.